akamai/cli-dns/README.md

 ### Updating multiple zone Recordsets

 The command `akamai dns update-recordsets` is used to update multiple recordsets in one command invocation.
-Note: The default operation of the update-recordlists command is to specifically replace the recordsets in the provided file if they exist.
+Note: The default operation of the update-recordsets command is to specifically replace the recordsets in the provided file if they exist.
 The `overwrite' flag will REPLACE ALL existing recordsets in the zone.

 The complete command line is: